GenesysCloudBlueprints/aws-eventbridge-analytics-detail-events-blueprint/blueprint/index-tmp.md

 ### Genesys Cloud account

 * A Genesys Cloud license.
-For more information, see: [Genesys Cloud pricing](https://www.genesys.com/pricing "Goes to the Genesys Cloud pricing page") on the Genesys Cloud website.
+For more information, see [Genesys Cloud pricing](https://www.genesys.com/pricing "Goes to the Genesys Cloud pricing page") on the Genesys Cloud website.

 ### AWS user account
 * An administrator account with permissions to access the following services:
   * AWS Identity and Access Management (IAM)
   * AWS Lambda
 * AWS credentials.
-For more information about setting up your AWS credentials on your local machine see, [Shared AWS config and credentials files](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html "Goes to the Shared AWS config and credentials files article") in the AWS documentation.
+For more information about setting up your AWS credentials on your local machine, see [The shared config and credentials files](https://docs.aws.amazon.com/sdkref/latest/guide/file-format.html "Goes to the Shared AWS config and credentials files article") on the AWS page.

 ### Third-party software

 * Terraform version 1.0.0 or later.
-For more information see, [Download Terraform](https://www.terraform.io/downloads "Goes to the Download Terraform page") on the Terraform website.
+For more information, see [Download Terraform](https://www.terraform.io/downloads "Goes to the Download Terraform Windows binary download page") on the Terraform website.

 ## Implementation steps